 • oncology of the pelvic organs;

-• violations in the reproductive function of an inflammatory nature (colpitis, balanoposthitis).
+• disorders in reproductive function of an inflammatory nature (colpitis, balanoposthitis).

-The nodes also swell with strong, prolonged allergic reactions.
+The nodes also swell with severe, prolonged allergic reactions.

 In addition to swelling, the following symptoms may appear: